-For the last five years the intensely private star has given next to no interviews, never stopped to chat on a red carpet, and somehow manages to avoid interacting with paparazzi.
+For a long period of time, the intensely private star has given next to no interviews, never stopped to chat on a red carpet, and somehow managed to avoid interacting with paparazzi.
 What we know about her life comes from her art.
 She has taken control of her narrative in a way no other celebrity has ever done rather than letting the media dictate her story.

 In truth, it’s always in her own words.

 Beyoncé started her career young and first rose to prominence as ¼ (and then 1/3) of Destiny’s Child before moving on to total world domination in 2003 with her first solo album, Dangerously in Love.
 And while that album and her subsequent three studio albums provided her biggest hits, all Bey-ologists will agree that her real turn towards artistry came in 2013 when she dropped, without any publicity or notice, her self-titled visual album.

 Since then, Queen Bey has released two more albums; Lemonade, her most personal and critically acclaimed album to date, in 2016, and most recently Everything is Love, a collaboration with her husband Jay Z and released under the artist name The Carters.